Effective December 2016

 1. BRIDGING: A previous award must be demonstrated.
 This would include:

 i) An investigator’s program funded previously by an NIH (R-series or subprojects on a U or P series), NSF, VA competitive or other federal renewal application.

 ii) New unfunded federal applications that substitute for an “existing” research award.

 2. NEED: Eligible applicants must have less than $500,000 in current total annual direct extramural and intramural funds (discretionary, start up, SaLaD, etc…).
 Individuals with start-up funds remaining in excess of $100,000 are not eligible.

-- The competitive renewal must have scored within 20 percentile points of the most current NIH institute payline, or received excellent (or equivalent) ratings from NSF, VA or other federal applications.
+3. POTENTIAL: The competitive renewal should typically have been discussed and scored if an NIH application, or received excellent or equivalent ratings from NSF or other federal applications.

 II.
 Application Procedure